WillSams/example-hotel-reservation-system/README.md

 ## Running the script

-Execute `npm run process_reservations` to book the reservations listed in `requests.json`.
+Execute `npm run process_requests` to book the reservations listed in `requests.json`.
 Each request are processed in the order provided as if they were real-time requests.
 The following rules are observed:

 - When a room is reserved, it cannot be reserved by another guest on overlapping dates.
 - Whenever there are multiple available rooms for a request, the room with the lower final price is assigned.